Our Transportation.

 Although COVID-19 disrupted the flow of goals and objectives during 2020, the committee reconvened for Phase 5 in October 2020.
 During this meeting, the TRAC committee reviewed the effects of COVID-19 on transit as well as streets and highway funding, reviewed the Maryland Parkway project, and previewed the 2021 legislative agenda.
 There were no formal TRAC recommendations on legislative priorities.

 TRAC completed its fifth phase in October 2022, which focused primarily on Southern Nevada’s transit system, including its operations and financial headwinds.
 More specifically, TRAC reviewed financial shortcomings of the transit system as expenditures are expected to exceed revenues on a go-forward basis.
 However, the RTC received roughly $300 million of federal stimulus as a result of the COVID-19 pandemic and related response, which has allowed the RTC to shore up financial shortfalls through the 2028 forecast time horizon.
-Importantly, in the event RTC does not identify an alternative funding solution, the organization will need to begin cutting costs, including potentially reducing transit service, as early as 2024.

 Achievements